mhzawadi/cmsmadesimple/README.md

 ## Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a docker-compose file.
 There are too many different possibilities to setup your system, so here is an examples what you have to look for.

 At first make sure you have chosen the right image (arm32v7 or amd64) and added the features you wanted (see below).
 In every case you want to add a database container and docker volumes to get easy access to your persistent data.
-When you want to have your server reachable from the internet adding HTTPS-encryption is mandatory!
 See below for more information.

 ```
 version: '3.5'